 The house, in Red House, Sunderland, was picked in a public vote from nine finalists from across the North East.
 The nominated houses had to be built in the 1950s as social housing.

-Esther and her family were delighted their home was chosen and we’re working with them and the Red House community to explore life in the 1950s.
+Esther and her family were delighted their home was chosen and we’ve been working with them and the Red House community to explore life in the 1950s.

-The interior of John’s Cafe, from Wingate, County Durham, was donated to Beamish and is set to be given a new home in the 1950s Town.
+The interior of John’s Cafe, from Wingate, County Durham, was donated to Beamish and is set to be given a new home in the terrace in our 1950s Town.

 The cafe, owned by John Parisella, was popular with young people in the 1950s.
 Former customers have been sharing their memories of the popular ice cream parlour.